Swift, Python, JavaScript, and Go

 Export Mac apps

-Turn SwiftUI work into a runnable Mac app when a quick experiment becomes useful.
+Turn SwiftUI work into a real Mac app when a useful experiment stops being temporary.

 Python requirements

-Keep script dependencies with the note and run them through the interpreter you choose.
+Keep Python dependencies with the file and run them through the interpreter you choose.

 Run JavaScript snippets, automation, and package experiments from the same editor.